BillDietrich/linkcheckerhtml/README.md

 ###0.2

 * Copied from "Microsoft / linkcheckermd"
-* Extension works, but output on debug console only
+* Extension works, but output on debug channel only

 ##TODO

-* validator.js still failing
 * Output into a normal window.
-* Where does console.log output go ?
-* Remove scanning at activate and any change
 * Click on a broken-link notification and go to that line in source file.
 * Register extension in Marketplace.
 * Refactor broken link checking to display the actual URL that you arrived at for "OK" results that were redirects to a different URL.